Working with Peers

 1. Are common or appropriate writing conventions followed?

-2. Are grammar, spelling, punctuation and other mechanics observed?
+2. Are grammar, spelling, punctuation, and other mechanics observed?

-3. What is your advice on how to improve the paper’s grammatical mistakes.
+3. What is your advice on how to improve the paper’s grammatical mistakes?

 While reviewing the paper, make notes in the margins of any problems you find.
 If you believe that developing a paragraph a little bit more would be helpful to the argument, write <more>.
-If you are unclear of something, write <? not sure>.
+If you are unclear about something, write <? not sure>.
 If you notice a missing comma, insert it in the correct spot, but be sure to set it off somehow so that you or your friend will notice the correction.
 If another word might work better, write <WC> to indicate inappropriate word choice.

-Please note: It is important not to overwhelm your writer with comments.
+PRO TIP: It is important not to overwhelm your writer with comments.
 As much as possible, try to avoid repeating similar comments (e.g. don’t correct every single comma error you find).
 Also, although it can be tempting to make some of the changes you suggest yourself, you never want to rewrite the work you are reviewing.

 CARES Peer Review